 - All unused contribution room from previous years

-You may not have money today, but many Canadians will reap a mid-life windfall from an inheritance, downsizing a home, severance or insurance payouts.
-Putting such proceeds into a TFSA (provided they do not exceed the available contribution room) can help shield their future growth from income tax.
+You may not have money today.
+But many Canadians will reap a mid-life windfall from an inheritance, downsizing a home, severance or insurance payouts.
+Putting such proceeds into a TFSA (provided they don’t go over the contribution room) can help shield their future growth from income tax.

 - Read more about TFSA contributions and withdrawals